-Unfortunately, chronic inflammation is a different story, and is largely caused by diet, stress, lack of exercise, smoking, pollution, and lack of sleep.
-It can be seen in those with leaky gut syndrome, arthritis, fibromyalgia, celiac disease and irritable bowel disease.
+Chronic inflammation is largely caused by poor diet, stress, lack of exercise, smoking, pollution, and lack of sleep.
+It is often seen in those with leaky gut syndrome, arthritis, fibromyalgia, celiac disease, and irritable bowel disease.
 It can also play a part in asthma and diabetes where the body continuously tries to heal tissues but fails.

 As for weight gain and its connection to inflammation, inflammation makes our weight control hormone (leptin) to be less effective, which therefore causes weight gain.
 Thus, the two often come hand in hand.

 In this article, I will discuss the main foods that are known to cause inflammation and also provide information on the foods that can be included in your diet to help reduce it.